 PU stands for polyurethane, a coating that is applied to a synthetic woven base fabric (normally polyester or nylon) that serves to make that fabric waterproof.
 It is applied to only one side of the fabric, allowing the fabric to stay flexible and light-weight.

 PVC stands for poly-vinyl chloride and, like polyurethane, is applied to a base fabric (most often polyester).
 PVC fabric can come in different grades, such as general purpose and fire retardant.
-PVC is a very versatile fabric and can be used for anything from truck tarps to cold air inflatables to patio enclosures to sexy rockstar pants.
+PVC is a very versatile fabric.

 Nylon with PVC Backing: Lightweight and Medium Weight

-Very tough & durable, this fabric is virtually waterproof and fire retardant, most commonly used for manufacturing items such as backpacks and purses, cases & coverings.
+Very tough & durable, this fabric is virtually waterproof, most commonly used for manufacturing items such as backpacks and purses, cases & coverings.

-Also highly water-resistant, this material is perfect for making covers for BBQs, outdoor furniture covers, luggage, custom cases, tents, umbrellas, and canopies.
+Also highly water-resistant, this material is perfect for making covers for BBQs, outdoor furniture covers, luggage, custom cases, etc.

 PU (polyurethane) coated nylon is a popular fabric choice due to its water-resistant, light-weight and flexible nature.
-Some of the most common applications for polyester with PVC backing include camping tents, clothing (such as raincoats and parkas), and certain types of bags.
-Polyester with PU Coating:
+Some of the most common applications include camping tents, clothing (such as raincoats and parkas), and certain types of bags.

 A good alternative to nylon with a PU coating, PU-coated polyester is also water-resistant, light-weight and flexible.
 Polyester with PU coating is also breathable, making it an excellent choice for outdoor clothing, ground sheets, and short-term outdoor shelters.